NIcolasp14/Experience/README.md

 # Experience
 This is a point of reference to everything I am familiarised with.
-Also, chech at timeline sketch.
+Also, check out timeline sketch.

 # Learning Experiences